sandanar/aws-healthomics-tutorials/generative-ai/README-MCP.md

 - _"Help me create a new genomic variant calling workflow"_

+### Complex Workflow Developement:

+- _"I want to build a workflow to detect gene fusions in sequence data.
+I want you to develop a specification for this workflow.
+Ask me one question at a time until you have a clear understanding of what the workflow will do and then write the specification to SPEC.md"_

+  **then**

+- _"Develop a todo list to realize the specification outlined in SPEC.md, write the list to TASKS.md"_

+  **then**

+-  _"One at a time, implement and test each task in TASKS.md.
+Only move to the next task when the current task is complete, tested and commited to git.
+When tasks are complete, check them off in the TASKS.md"_

 ### Production Execution:

 - _"Run my alignment workflow on these FASTQ files"_